-- 9. If you mean to pray effectually, you must pray a great deal.
-It was said of the apostle James, that after he was dead it was found his knees were callous like a camel's knees, by praying so much.
-Ah! here was the secret of the success of those primitive ministers.
-They had callous knees. - 10.
-If you intend prayer to be effectual, it must be offered in the name of Christ.
-You can not come to God in your own name.
-You can not plead your own merits.
-But you can come in a name that is always acceptable.
-You all know what it is to use the name of a man.
-If you should go to the bank with a draft or note, endorsed by John Jacob

-Astor, that would be giving you his name, and you know you could get the money from the bank just as well as he could himself.
-Now, Jesus Christ gives you the use of his name.
-And when you pray in the name of Christ, the meaning of it is, that you can prevail just as well as he could himself, and receive just as much as God's well-beloved Son would if he were to pray himself for the same things.
+- 8. If you mean to pray effectually, you must pray a great deal.
+It was said of the Apostle James that after he was dead it was found that his knees were callous, like a camel's knees, by praying so much.
+Ah, here was the secret of the success of those primitive ministers!
+They had callous knees! - 9.
+If you intend prayer to be effectual, you must offer it in the name of giving you his name, and you know you could get the money from the bank just as well as he could himself.
+Now, Jesus Christ gives you the use of His name.
+And when you pray in the name of Christ the meaning of it is, that you can prevail just as well as He could Himself, and receive just as much as God's well beloved Son would if He were to pray Himself for the same things.
 But you must pray in faith.
-His name has all the virtue in your lips that it has in his own, and God is just as free to bestow blessings upon you, when you ask in the name of Christ, and in faith, as he would be to bestow them upon Christ, if he should ask.